-nce you have created your game, you may want to actually play it.
+Once you have created your game, you may want to actually play it.
 The BUILD GAME utility creates a file called BARDGAME.EXE.
 You can rename it if you'd like with the DOS REName command.
-To start your game, simply go to the path where you installed your game and type BARDGAME<enter>.
+To start your game, simply go to the path where you installed your game and type BARDGAME and then press Enter.